 Bridging The ‘Brick-And-Mortar' Classroom with Online Learning

-Teaching in stages like this works in classrooms, online courses and books.
+Teaching in stage, moving into deeper complexity as concepts are understood works in classrooms, online courses and books.
 In this knowledge transfer process, teachers and student learners are bound together in this exchange as they cooperatively attempt to communicate effectively and understand and memorize new concepts.

 Today, available to everyone is a solution that helps us teach and learn even more effectively.
 The tools and know-how, as in this guide, is available for students and teachers inside and outside the classroom.
 While face-to-face is the ideal option, it's often not available, and we can embrace new learning opportunities.